aabbtree77/twinpeekz/README.md

 ## Why Go?

-We have the king of the hill in 3D.
-One gets used to its complexity, may even restrict it somehow to a minimal viable subset, but the daily toil reduces to deciphering stuff such as
+We have the king of the hill in 3D, but it requires deciphering stuff such as

 ```cpp
 std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > const&
 ```

 which should have been just "String".
-Non-debuggable code paths, the joy of [CMake](https://github.com/onqtam/awesome-cmake).
+Non-debuggable code paths, template errors, tracking C++11-14-17-20, the joy of [CMake](https://github.com/onqtam/awesome-cmake)...

 Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.

 _Edit 2022: I am no longer sure about [simplicity](https://thume.ca/2019/07/14/a-tour-of-metaprogramming-models-for-generics/) ([esp. since Go v.1.18](https://planetscale.com/blog/generics-can-make-your-go-code-slower)), and Go in 3D.
 Anything "too far from C" brings layers and artificial runtime performance limits.
 This argument also rules out F#, Elm/Reason ML, Pony...
 The language should be that of a "better C" category._

 _The problem is, we do not have much choice in the "mature/popular static non-GC" language category.
 [Rust is not productive](https://hirrolot.github.io/posts/why-static-languages-suffer-from-complexity), Zig is too low level.
-Ada, ATS, D, Nim have failed to attract masses, for a reason._
+Ada, ATS, Fortran, D, Nim have failed to attract masses, for a reason._

 _Odin/V/Kit/C3/Carbon/Jai are modern and designed by smart ambitious people, but they still miss a punch line._